dqfan2012/go-custom-learning-path/README.md

 - **Beginner to Intermediate:** [Go Basic](https://github.com/dqfan2012/go-basic)
 - **Advanced:** [Go Advanced](https://github.com/dqfan2012/go-advanced)

 **Note:** These repositories are public and open-source.
 To avoid exposing sensitive information, I've taken precautions to ensure no API keys, passwords, or other confidential data are included in the code.
-Additionally, any cloud deployments or infrastructure examples will utilize cost-effective options like DigitalOcean Kubernetes instead of potentially expensive alternatives like GCP or AWS.
+Additionally, any cloud deployments or infrastructure examples will utilize placeholders and comments to demonstrate the concepts and will not function as-is.
+They serve as examples of how to write such code, and I've written corresponding unit tests to verify the code's logic and correctness.
+I've created fully functioning versions of these repositories, but they are private as they may contain sensitive deployment information.

 **Explore the links above to see my Go learning journey!**